pietromandracci/gnuplot_manager/README.rst

      list containing the function strings [#functions]_ *slef.purge*:
-     if True, old data files are removed when new data is plotted without the *replot=True* option
+     if True, old data files are removed when new data is plotted without the *replot=True* option or when the window is closed *self.error*:
-*self.error*:
-     if there was an error while opening the plot an error message is stored here
+     if there was an error while creating the plot window, an error message is stored here

 .. [#window_number] Note that this number is *not* the index that identifies the